-In this recipe for balsamic green beans, a simple dressing of olive oil and balsamic vinegar coats the beans, giving them a wonderful complexity of flavor.
+In this easy recipe for balsamic green beans, a mixture of olive oil and balsamic vinegar gives the dish a wonderfully complex flavor.

-In this recipe for balsamic green beans, a simple dressing of olive oil and balsamic vinegar coats the beans, giving them the complexity of flavor that no vegetable can have without some assistance.
+In this recipe for balsamic green beans, a simple dressing of olive oil and balsamic vinegar gives the beans the complexity of flavor that no vegetable can have without some assistance.
 And I do like plain steamed green beans too, just for the record!
-It’s a delicious side dish, it’s healthy, and it’s also very easy to make.

 Balsamic vinegar is magical